DS4200-S22/ic-06-d-wei-leigh/README.md

 1. A JavaScript file (main.js) was included in your repo.
 Add this file to your index.html file as an **external** script file.
 All of your JavaScript programming should be contained in this file ([JavaScript Where To](https://www.w3schools.com/js/js_whereto.asp)).

-1. Notice Button 1, and and the random_num div in your index.html file.
+1. Notice Button 1, and the random_num div in your index.html file.
 Modify Button 1 so that "button1Clicked()" (in main.js) is called when Button 1 is clicked.
 Fill in the contents of button1Clicked() such that each time Button 1 is clicked a new random number is shown in the random_num div.

 1. Under Button 1 and the random_num div, add another button, Button 2, and a blue svg circle.
 Button 2 and the circle should be side-by-side on the webpage.
 Add functionality such that when Button 2 is clicked the circle changes color.
 If the circle is blue, clicking Button 2 should make it green.
 If the circle is green, clicking Button 2 should make it blue.
 You may use CSS or inline styling to achieve this functionality.